African humid period: Onset

-The humid period began about 15,000–14,500 years ago.
+The humid period began about 15,000–14,500 BP.
 (Note: Earlier it was thought that it had started about 9,000 years ago, before it was found that it probably began earlier and was interrupted by the Younger Dryas; the older hypothesis has not been entirely abandoned and sometimes the AHP is subdivided into a "terminal Pleistocene" and "early Holocene" AHP.
 Some lake level curves indicate a stepwise increase of lake levels 15,000 ± 500 and 11,500–10,800 years ago, before and after the Younger Dryas.)
-The onset of the humid period took place almost simultaneously over all of Northern (Note: Whether it commenced first in the eastern Sahara is unclear.) and Tropical Africa, with impacts as far as Santo Antão on Cape Verde.
+The onset of the humid period took place almost simultaneously over all of northern (Note: Whether it commenced first in the eastern Sahara is unclear.) and central Africa, with impacts as far as Santo Antão on Cape Verde.
 Wet conditions apparently took about one to two millennia to advance northward in the Sahara and Arabia, (Note: Tephrochronological data support a gradual advance.) respectively.
 The terrestrial system (e.g groundwater bodies) took time to respond to changed conditions.

-Lake Victoria reappeared and overflowed; Lake Albert also overflowed into the White Nile 15,000–14,500 years ago and so did Lake Tana, into the Blue Nile.
+Lake Victoria reappeared and overflowed; Lake Albert also overflowed into the White Nile 15,000–14,500 BP as did Lake Tana into the Blue Nile.
 The White Nile flooded part of its valley and reconnected to the main Nile.
 (Note: This was originally believed to have occurred 7,000 or 13,000 years before present, but a more recent suggestion indicates a reconnection of the Nile 14,000–15,000 years ago.)
 In Egypt widespread flooding by the "Wild Nile" took place; this "Wild Nile" period led to the largest recorded floods on this river and sedimentation in floodplains.
-Even earlier, 17,000–16,800 years ago, meltwater from glaciers in Ethiopia – which were retreating at that time – may have begun to increase the flow of water and sediment in the Nile.
-In the East African Rift water levels in lakes began to rise by about 15,500/15,000-12,000 years ago; Lake Kivu began overflowing into Lake Tanganyika by about 10,500 years ago.
+17,000–16,800 BP meltwater from glaciers in Ethiopia – which were retreating at that time – may have begun to increase the flow of water and sediment in the Nile.
+In the East African Rift water levels in lakes began to rise by about 15,500/15,000–12,000 BP; Lake Kivu began overflowing into Lake Tanganyika by about 10,500 BP.

-About the same time that the AHP started, the cold glacial climate in Europe associated with Heinrich event 1 ended with climate changing as far as Australasia.
-A warming and retreat of sea ice around Antarctica coincides with the start of the African humid period, although the Antarctic Cold Reversal also falls into this time and may relate to a drought interval recorded in the Gulf of Guinea.
+Around the same time the AHP started, the cold glacial climate in Europe associated with Heinrich Event 1 ended with climate change as far as Australasia.
+A warming and retreat of sea ice around Antarctica coincides with the start of the AHP, although the Antarctic Cold Reversal also falls into this time and may relate to a drought interval recorded in the Gulf of Guinea.